 - The pain relief and control brought on by injections can improve a patient’s mental health and quality of life, minimize the need for painkiller use, and potentially delay or avoid surgery.

-At the Law Offices of Edward A. Smith, we understand your pain.
+At the Edward A Smith Law Offices, we understand your pain.
 We have counseled numerous acute and chronic pain patients who have suffered injury from a motor vehicle accident and or other types of personal injury.
 We have empathy, compassion, and understanding of your pain.
 In addition to practicing law and handling your case with the utmost in experience and expertise, we have a referral network with a team of professionals including doctors, chiropractors, surgeons, and physical therapists to better treat your needs holistically.